 If you’re looking for an electrical protection device that can help you maintain the standard flow of current to your electrical appliances, consider either an automatic voltage regulator (AVR) or surge protector.
 These two devices are widely used in commercial and residential areas across the world.
 To make the best decision, please read on to see how each of these devices works and what sets them apart.

 Surge protectors protect your devices, appliances and electrical system against transient overvoltage.
-On the other hand, automatic voltage regulators (AVR) protect your electrical devices against frequent electricity fluctuation or the sudden rise and fall of voltages.
+On the other hand, automatic voltage regulators (AVR) protect your electrical devices against frequent electricity fluctuations or the sudden rise and fall of voltages.

 Read on to learn more.

 AVR vs Surge Protectors Comparison Table

 |Audio and video processing, amplification, and distribution

 |Manages power distribution and may provide power conditioning

 |Focuses on protecting devices from power fluctuations